Should you replace your AC and furnace at the same time, or should you just replace the unit that broke down?

 Not only can mixing old and new technology result in lower comfort levels and reduced energy efficiency, it also shortens the lifespan of both units.
 That said, there are exceptions to every rule, and sometimes your existing system may in fact be compatible with a new system.
 The best way to know for sure is to seek advice from a professional and get multiple options to meet your home cooling and heating needs.

-If you need more information on replacing your air conditioner or furnace, please contact us below.
+If you need more information on replacing your air conditioner or furnace, please contact us today.
 We’ll be happy to help you out!